Table of Contents -- hold CTRL+F for easy use

 Having no pupils, Irkens are incapable of focusing on a particular object, but have a great panoramic view; the relative size of these organs only increases this field of sight to a total of 180 degrees on the horizontal plane.
 This is a large benefit to a warrior race such as the Irkens, allowing them not only a much greater field of view in battle, but also allowing them to see the heat signatures given off by the enemy thanks to genetic enhancements overtime.
 The eyes are also used to breathe; air is drawn into the small space between the lower area of the eyeball and the connecting skin, then into a stretch of tissue that is similar to the material a human's lung is created of.
 The eyelids also cover the entire eye starting from the top to the bottom when an Irken blinks; they don’t meet halfway on the surface like a human’s do.

 Claws, Hands and Feet: Irken hands end in three sharply clawed digits, while their feet split into two taloned toes.
 An Irken's claws are about two inches long, the same width as the finger, and are non-retractable while having serrated undersides; unlike humans, each claw can also be moved independently of the finger.
-While they are composed of the usual keratin, there are also many of the same elements found in diamond, making the claws extremely hard and sharp.
+While they are composed of the usual keratin, there is also a mixture of silicon carbide and chitin, making the claws extremely hard and sharp.
 The interior of the claws also plays host to a deadly poison that has fatal consequences for claw-inflicted wounds on an Irken's enemies; it has been known to even eat away at metal.
 Fortunately, the species themselves is immune to this toxin; otherwise, the painful deaths related to it would be rampant.
 The muscles within the hands are surprisingly strong, and often need some kind of external force to loosen if they cause the talons themselves to clamp too tightly onto something.
 Due to pressure exertion, bare claws can be used to climb up a largely vertical surface – like a steel wall for example – but the climber has to do so quickly and carefully or the acid will erode away the footholds; the gloves that Irkens usually wear keeps the small amounts of poison that normally leak out of the claws from doing any damage.

 Similar to the hands, there are two long, curved talons on the feet of an Irken.
 The underside of an Irken foot is heavily padded, which allows them to walk on rough surfaces that most others would find rather unpleasant.
 Similar to the fingers and claws, both the hooked talons and toes are capable of moving independently, giving them a very strong grip with their feet.
 Irkens are just as fast running barefoot as they are when wearing the proper footwear because their talons act like the ground spikes on various shoes and give them extra grip to propel themselves with.

 The blood itself is composed of rectangular cells akin to plants, though they obviously don’t have the ability to create chlorophyll; it is also very thick, enough so to require both the organic heart and the PAK to pump through the body.
-Additionally, a large amount of sugar is present for obvious reasons, with the blood also being made of a basic compound which will cause irritation to non-Irken skin if the fluid is left on an injury for too long.
+Additionally, a large amount of sugar is present for obvious reasons, with the blood also being made of a basic compound which will cause large amounts of irritation to non-Irken skin if the fluid is left on an injury for too long due to the presence of similar properties that are within the poisonous claws.
 Irkens also possess silicon based DNA structures; as such, they generally don't adapt well, which explains the need for the PAK.

 The species also has a small set of glands in each wrist that are used to “spin” webs, so to speak.
 While it doesn’t often have much purpose in current Irken society, their ancient ancestors often used these to create silky webbing that was used in a similar but more stable fashion to hammocks; these were called “evlt’oit” and were used as small, suspended sleeping spaces.
 This tradition is still kept up by modern Irkens if they ever feel the rare need to sleep.